 The Woodlin Geography Bee (Geo Bee) has been an annual PTA-teacher learning partnership and tradition for more than 15 years, supporting geography education and friendly competition for third, fourth, and fifth graders.

-The PTA developed study packets for each grade level which includes multiple regional maps, information about history and culture, and geographic information.
+The PTA develops study packets for each grade level that include multiple regional maps, information about history and culture, and geographic information.
 The packets range in size from 40-60 pages.
 Only content from the packets is used in the preliminary and final grade-level bees, so students do not need additional books, maps, or globes to participate.
-The content is as follows:

-Every student in the third, fourth and fifth grade can participate on some level in the Geo Bee.
-Each student receives a packet and can work on the packet at home and during in-school free time.
-They have 4 weeks to complete their packet and check their work.
-Once checked, students will receive their packets back for further review, completion and study time as needed.
-If a student completes the packet within the allotted timeframe and turns it in to their teacher by the deadline they receive a prize.
-Completion of the packets is voluntary.
+Every student in the third, fourth, and fifth grade can participate on some level in the Geo Bee.
+Each student receives a packet and can work on it at home and during in-school free time.
+Students who submit a completed packet to their teacher by the deadline receive a prize, and the class with the most completed packets wins a prize.
+The packets will be returned to the students.
+Completion of the packet is voluntary.

 The Preliminary Bee (one per class)

 The PTA Geo Bee Team visits each classroom to conduct the “preliminary bee.”
-The “preliminary bee” takes about 30 minutes.
-The preliminary bee will be done online this year.
-Those who get the highest scores on the test will proceed to the 2nd level of the preliminary bee with some additional questions.
-The top (4) students will be selected to represent their class in the final bee, along with (2) alternates.
+The preliminary bee takes about 30 minutes.
+Those who get the highest scores on the test will proceed to the second level of the preliminary bee with some additional questions.
+The top four students will represent their class in the final bee, along with two alternates.

 The Final Geo Bee (one per grade)

 Classroom teams work together to answer the questions posed by the master of ceremonies with final answers provided by the team captains.
-Families and friends are welcome to attend and second grade students attend the third grade bee to get a sense of the event.
-During the Geo Bee, each classroom performs a cheer for their team.
-The Geo Bee invite parent volunteers to serve as the master of ceremonies, timekeeper, and scorekeeper; two staff members serve as judges.
-The principal or assistant principal closes the event with a few short remarks and words of thanks.
+Family and friends are welcome to attend (sign in at the front desk before proceeding to the Multi-Purpose Room).
+The Geo Bee coordinators invite parent volunteers to serve as master of ceremonies, timekeeper, and scorekeeper; two staff members serve as judges.